 The Pell Honors Program extends through the traditional four years of baccalaureate study and consists of four main components: Specially designed honors sections of core courses, co-curricular activities, a junior-level internship or study abroad experience and the Pell Honors Capstone Experience.

-Pell Scholars will be asked to complete a Pell Special Topics course in each semester.
+Second year: Pell Scholars will be asked to complete a Pell special topics course in each semester.
 The offerings will vary each semester with topics that are both contemporary and diverse.